HARBBEY21166/requirement-analysis/README.md

 Also, by systematically executing these key activities, requirement analysts can ensure a comprehensive, accurate, and well-defined set of requirements that form the foundation of a successful software development project.

-# Requirement Analysis in Software Development

-[...
-Previous sections remain the same ...]

 ## Types of Requirements

 Requirements in software development are typically categorized into two primary types: Functional and Non-functional Requirements.
 Each plays a crucial role in defining the complete behavior and quality attributes of a software system.